 Some experts believe that if a part is going to break on a newer car for some reason other than wear and tear (such as faulty design or manufacturing), it will usually break within the first few years.
 In those first few years, almost all new cars are covered by a free, new car warranty provided by the manufacturer.
 Any breakdown covered by a manufacturer’s new car warranty will not be covered by a VSC or MBI.

-Before buying a VSC or MBI policy, you should carefully review what is covered and not covered to see whether repairs needed because of wear and tear are covered or excluded.
-If wear and tear claims are excluded, you might want to consider buying a repair agreement that does not exclude such wear and tear claims.
+Before buying a VSC or MBI policy, you should carefully review what is covered and not covered to see whether repairs due to wear and tear are covered or excluded.
+Typically, you can find it in the Definitions section where the VSC will define the term ‘breakdown’ or ‘mechanical failure.’
+If wear and tear claims are excluded, you might want to consider buying a repair agreement that does not exclude coverage for wear and tear.
 That way, if it is not clear whether a repair is needed due to wear and tear or for some other reason, it is more likely that the obligor will pay for the repair.
-Again, it is a mistake to assume that a repair agreement will cover every repair your car may need.
+Again, DO NOT ASSSUME that a repair agreement will cover every repair your car may need.

-When a covered part that requires routine maintenance breaks and you cannot prove that the car was properly maintained, an obligor may not pay for the repair.
-Therefore, you must perform all routine maintenance that is specified in the repair agreement and owner's manual, and must keep records to prove the maintenance was done.
+Routine Maintenance Required— When a covered part that requires routine maintenance breaks and you cannot prove that the car was properly maintained, an obligor may deny your claim.
+For this reason, and because it’s a good idea in general, you must perform all routine maintenance that is specified in the repair agreement and owner’s manual, and must keep records to prove the maintenance was done.

 Before you perform your own maintenance, check your repair agreement to see if it allows you to do so.
 If it does, and you perform maintenance yourself, keep receipts for products you bought and used, such as oil and other lubricants and fluids, filters, spark plugs, brake pads, belts and tires.
 Also, keep a log indicating the type of maintenance you performed, and the date and mileage when performed.